MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/gain-traction.md

 For large, strategic enterprise customers that use your SaaS product and Microsoft Teams, Microsoft’s customer-facing resources can partner with your sales and customer success teams to drive co-activation of your app in the customer organization.
 Microsoft evaluates co-activation opportunities for apps based on customer interest, adoption opportunity (sold seat size in customer account), and so on, among other criteria.

-Get in touch with your field, account, or engineering representatives from Microsoft to request potential, co-activation of your Teams collaborative app in strategic enterprise customer accounts.
+Get in touch with your field, account, or engineering representatives from Microsoft to request potential co-activation of your Teams collaborative app in strategic enterprise customer accounts.

 [Back to top](#what-should-you-do-during-the-traction-stage)
 </details>